nerdalert/llm-d-infra-actions-fork/quickstart/examples/sim/README.md

 helmfile --selector managedBy=helmfile apply helmfile.yaml
 ```

+---

+> Note: if you are deploying Istio as the gateway, e.g. `--gateway istio`, then you will need to apply a `DestinationRule` described in [Temporary Istio Workaround](../../istio-workaround.md).

 ## Verify the Installation

 1. Firstly, you should be able to list all helm releases to view all charts that should be installed: